edgylord1/plc/README.md

 # plc
-collection of simple plc program that i learned
+collection of simple plc's programs that i learned, som still incomplete and have errors.